rotundasoftware/backbone-courier/README.md

 		// the three arguments to a message handler are:
-		// 1) any application defined data that has been supplied: assert( data instanceof Backbone.Model );
+		// 1) any application defined data that has been supplied: console.log( data ); // outputs the second argument to `spawn`

-		// 2) the child view object that spawned or passed this
+		// 2) the child view object that spawned or passed this message assert( source instanceof Backbone.View );
-		// message (in this case, myView):
-		assert( source instanceof Backbone.View );

 		// and 3) the name of the message assert( messageName === "selected" );
 	}

-	// a separate example. messages can also be used to get dynamic
-	// values from ancestors, without explicit dependencies.
-	_getInfoFromAncestor : function() {
+	// spawn a message that can be handled by our own parent _closeBoxClicked : function() {
-		// messages that end in "!" have return values.
-They must
-		// be handled by an ancestor, or an error will be thrown. var info = this.spawn( "giveMeYourInfo!" );
+		this.spawn( 'closeBoxClicked' );
 	}
 }
 ```